 The gazebo is also a lovely places to enjoy a glass of local wine, surrounded by the sweet sound of birds and the fresh Michigan Breeze.
 Check out Old Mission Peninsula Wine Trail for more information about our local wineries.

 Traverse City is a very tight-knit community focused on bringing people together and showcasing the best of what our city has to offer.
 There's typically a festival each weekend of the summer months (which spreads into the cooler months as well) celebrating things like: cherries, grapes (wine), apples (cider), beer, asparagus, mushrooms, fish...
 Okay I think you get the idea, we like drinking and eating.
 But we also celebrate people like writers, poets, musicians, comedians, creators, and athletes.
 There's nothing short of plenty to do here in Traverse City.
-The nature surrounding the area is begging your attention as well: lakes, dunes, trails, beaches, orchards, vineyards, ski hills; the list goes on and on!
-Check out Traverse City Events for more information on what's going on year-round in beautiful Traverse City, Michigan.
+The nature surrounding the area is begging your attention as well: lakes, dunes, trails, beaches, orchards, vineyards, ski hills; the list goes on and on.

 Traverse City has a wide variety of cultural events that take place year round, luckily the Grey Hare Inn is just minutes away from all of them.
 Besides the well-known National Cherry Festival, Traverse City is also home to the Film Festival (founded by Michael Moore), the Interlochen Center for the Arts, the Dennos Museum, the National Writers Series and a community full of talented artists who sing, dance, create and inspire this town into the cultural gem that it is.
-For the thrill-seeking type, the Great Lakes Equestrian Festival and the Traverse City Pit Spitters are sure to wow!
-For a slower-paced historical visit, the Village at Grand Traverse Commons is a unique melting pot of all things old and new.
+For the thrill-seeking type, the Great Lakes Equestrian Festival and the Traverse City Pit Spitters are sure to wow.
+For a slice of history, the grounds and buildings of the Village at Grand Traverse Commons offer a unique melting pot of things new and old, perhaps including ghosts.

 Nothing is as peaceful as the turning of summer into autumn here in Traverse City.
 Not only are the drives picturesque, the town is also starting to slow down.
-There are more tables available at restaurants, unique local events drawing in smaller crowds and the weather feels somewhere in-between a sweater and a pair of shorts.
+More tables are available at restaurants, unique local events draw smaller crowds, and the weather feels somewhere in-between a sweater and a pair of shorts.
 Not too hot, not too cold.
 Most businesses are also celebrating their yearly harvests with dinners and festivals.
-Check out this Fall Outdoor Activities page for more ideas on what we do here in autumn.
 But, if you just don't want to get out, the Grey Hare has 27 acres for you to enjoy.
-The woods behind the Inn is especially beautiful in autumn and our gazebo sits right inside the nearby woods, perfect for a peaceful walk during the changing season.
+The woods behind the inn is especially beautiful in autumn and our gazebo sits right inside the nearby woods, perfect for a peaceful walk during the changing season.
 Take your favorite beverage out there, or your book, or both!